 Twin Cities Transition Groups

-The Twin Cities is a center of activity on issues that further the goals of Transition – to reduce greenhouse gas emissions, to increase transit options, and improve access to food, to localize economic activity.
-These activities are led by units of state and local government, nonprofit organizations, and some of these activities — and more — are led by grassroots groups like Transition Towns.
+The Twin Cities is a hub of activity for people who want to make the Transition – to reduce greenhouse gas emissions, to increase transit options, and improve access to food.
+These activities are led by units of state and local government, nonprofit organizations, and some of these activities are led by grassroots groups like Transition Towns.

 In the Twin Cities, Transition groups have organized at the neighborhood level.
 In other places, groups have organized at the town level (like Mankato, Northfield, and now Rochester).
 This website provides information about the known and currently active Transition groups in Minnesota.
 But groups can form and dissolve at any time so check in with the contact person or their website or Facebook page before visiting.
 If there is not a group in your area, you can attend activities of a nearby group.
 Note that some activities require registration and a few activities may be for area residents only (particularly if they are funded by a neighborhood association or district council).